They all STAND A CHANCE,

 They all STAND A CHANCE.

-Get in touch with us sooner rather than later, so we can get a head start on planning your fabulous future.
-Ask questions early on, way before you submit your application.
-Applications are accepted and considered on a rolling basis year round!
+Get in touch with us soon, so we can get a head start on planning your fabulous future.
+Get a head start, and ask questions early on, so you can plan your essay.
+Applications are accepted and considered on a rolling basis year round.

 IMPORTANT: Write your essay first, because it must be uploaded before the application will submit.
 Don’t stress over the essay.
 And don’t procrastinate!
-We just want to see who you be!
+We just want to see who you are!
 So be yourself—-tell your story—-make an impression.
-It is iimpossible to fail this assignmnt.
+It is impossible to fail this assignmnt.

 Compose a 1-2 page essay from ONE of the following prompts: